Knowledge Editing for Large Language Models: A Survey: Datasets

 \subsection{Classification Datasets}

 Classification datasets are also widely adopted to evaluate the effectiveness of KME.
 These datasets consist of prompt-target pairs, where the target is a discrete label instead of a textual sentence.
-In the context of KME, these labels help ascertain the alignment of model performance with desired edits, whether they are sentiment-based, fact-checking, or entaiKMEnt-related.
+In the context of KME, these labels help ascertain the alignment of model performance with desired edits.
 The advantages of classification datasets also involve their preciseness in evaluation without the need to define the specific output space.
 In this section, we summarize notable classification datasets that have been tailored and leveraged for assessing KME techniques as follows:

 \begin{itemize}[leftmargin=0.35cm] \item \textbf{FEVER}~\cite{thorne-etal-2018-fever}: FEVER is a fact-checking dataset originally processed in KILT~\cite{petroni-etal-2021-kilt} for verifying factual knowledge in the form of binary classification.
 It necessitates the retrieval of sentence-level evidence to determine whether a claim is supported or refuted, and is widely used for evaluating the performance of KME.
 Specifically, FEVER excludes claims labeled as lacking sufficient information, as they typically do not provide any evidence to evaluate the claim.